All Episodes

 I like this attitude, though.

-Why do you just get over do something?
+Why just get over and do something?

-Oh, easy for you to say.
+Oh, easy for you to say, as though that's cruel, as though that's inhumane.

 We should acknowledge their circumstance and understand that there's a reason for it, and that is the United States of America and its inherent unfairness of the capitalistic system.

-Uh and so all of this misery, all this poverty, so-called, and all of the homelessness fits right into the media narrative that this country is unjust and unfair.
+And so, all of this misery, all this poverty, so-called, and all of the homelessness fits right into the media narrative that this country is unjust and unfair.

-But the poor in this country have it far better off than the poor, average poor anywhere else in the world.
+Of course, the poor are always going to be hardest hit by virtually everything, but the poor in this country have it far better off than the poor, average poor anywhere else in the world.

 David Nashville, you're next.

-Great to have you as we kick off a brand new week on the EIB network.
+Great to have you as we kick off a brand new week on the EIB Network.

 Hello.